Actifio/zfdr/README.md

 1. The user creates the CSV file and maintains it.
 Particular care is taken to ensure that:
    * The correct phase is set for each VM
-   * That the desired target network is set and that the desired target MAC address is set if needed
+   * That the desired target network is set and that either the source MAC address is restored or a desired target MAC address is set if needed
    * That a meaningful target name is used.
 For tests it may be necessary to use a different target name
    * That a useful label is set
 1. The user regularly updates the CSV file to catch any new VMs.